DataDog/documentation/content/en/cloudcraft/getting-started/crafting-better-diagrams.md

 ## Select account and region

 Click the dropdown under the **Account** section and select the account you want to scan.
-If you only added one AWS account to Cloudcraft, it's automatically selected for you.
+If you only added one AWS or Azure account to Cloudcraft, it's automatically selected for you.

 {{< img src="cloudcraft/getting-started/crafting-better-diagrams/select-account.png" alt="Screenshot highlighting the dropdown to select an account to want to scan in the Cloudcraft interface with a red arrow pointing to the dropdown." responsive="true" style="width:100%;">}}

 Under **Region**, select the regions you want to scan.
-By default, `Global` and `US East (N. Virginia)` are selected, but you can click the **More** button to select or search for additional regions.
+By default, `Global` and your default region are selected, but you can click the **More** button to select or search for additional regions.

 {{< img src="cloudcraft/getting-started/crafting-better-diagrams/select-region.png" alt="Screenshot highlighting the regions to scan in the Cloudcraft interface with red arrows pointing to the regions and the More button." responsive="true" style="width:100%;">}}